pecio/stretch-nfsv4-keepalived/README.md

 * no redundancy for the aforementioned virtual disk
 * ~~little~~ no security

+## This does not work on Debian Buster
+On Debian Buster, `/var/lib/nfs` OCFS2 mount depends on `remote-fs-pre.target` which itself depends on `nfs-server.service`.
+As `nfs-mountd.service` needs the contents of `/var/lib/nfs` to be available on startup, either we let it fail on startup or we add a circular dependency that results on `nfs-server.service` getting disabled.
+In both cases, NFS service does not start with server.

 ## Requirements
 The setup runs under Vagrant with VirtualBox specific customizations and uses Ansible for provisioning, so you will need the three of